KHDS-mod/COVID-19-HiSSE/README.md

 ## Plotting

 To plot the MCMC chain's trace plot and the marginal posterior, use the `plotMC.R` script.
-If you want to plot the estimated HiSSE states, you should run `./make_charmap.ksh` first (see the file's content for more detail).
+If you want to plot the estimated HiSSE states (the painted tree graph), you should run `./make_charmap.ksh` first (see the file's content for more detail, and you will need to change the model name in the script to get the character map that you want).
+The script for producing the painted tree graph is in `plot_simmap*.R`.